tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

 * [How to Bake](/tezbake/tutorials/baking-on-mainnet)
 * [How to Bake on Testnets](/tezbake/tutorials/baking-on-testnets)

-A Tezos consensus key is a cryptographic key specifically used for signing blocks and consensus operations (endorsing blocks) in the Tezos blockchain.
+A Tezos consensus key is a cryptographic key specifically used for signing blocks and consensus operations (attesting blocks) in the Tezos blockchain.
 Introduced to improve security and operational flexibility, it allows bakers (validators) to delegate block-signing responsibilities to a different key than the one associated with their primary baking account.

 A Tezos companion key was not necessary to use in the tz1-tz3 address era.
 With the introduction of tz4 or BLS consensus signing (aggregating signatures), it is now necessary to use a separate companion key, in addition to the separate consensus key to validate blocks in the tz4 era.
 Both the consensus key and the companion key bake together at the same time.
 The consensus key works with the consensus and the companion key works with the DAL.